-- Determine by surveys, visits or other means the real needs of LEPCs within the state. - Identify resources of existing agencies charged with emergency response functions, which can be utilized to achieve the LERC's goals. - Devise methods to utilize local and regional expertise in assisting with LEPC needs. - Identify and deliver training to LEPCs through Training Committee. - Provide recommendations to LERC concerning various LEPC activities and concerns.
+- Determine by surveys, visits or other means the real needs of LEPCs within the state.

+- Identify resources of existing agencies charged with emergency response functions, which can be utilized to achieve the LERC's goals.

+- Devise methods to utilize local and regional expertise in assisting with LEPC needs.

+- Identify and deliver training to LEPCs through Training Committee.

+- Provide recommendations to LERC concerning various LEPC activities and concerns.

-Updated lists of LEPC members from all parishes were obtained in the fourth quarter of 2011.
-This list will assist the LERC in communicating with all LEPC's.
-Additionally, twenty emergency managers were trained on LEPC management through the Louisiana Emergency Preparedness Association's LEM Certification.
-Also, an LEPC management overview was conducted at the last Louisiana Homeland Security Director's seminar at Jackson Barracks in New Orleans.
+Current lists of LEPC members from all parishes are obtained annually.
+This list assists the LERC in communicating with all LEPC's.
+Additionally, emergency managers were trained on LEPC management through the Louisiana Emergency Preparedness Association's LEM Certification.
+Multiple site visits were made in 2013, and future visits have been scheduled, to parishes requesting assistance or advice on LEPC management.
+Subsequently, this committee continues to have personnel available to assist LEPC Chairpersons state wide.

+A primary goal for 2014 is to partner with LEPC's that desire to develop or enhance local ordinances that will assist in enforcing laws concerning hazardous materials transportation, manufacturing and storage at the local level of government.
 These activities in part accomplished the objectives stated above for the LEPC Service Committee.